Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/github_git.md

 **Git Changes Workflow**

 After making changes to a file, the first step is to make sure you get any new changes another user has made on the same branch.
+If you do not do this, then you will overwrite the changes that other users have made. :(

 ```
 $ git pull